-The festive 15-minute sound and light show featured on the rear wall of The Riddoch & Main Corner Complex every half an hour until midnight for 12 days.
+The festive 15-minute sound and light show featured on the rear wall of The Riddoch and Main Corner Complex every half an hour until midnight for 12 days.

-"As the sun goes down, the light shows have been bringing us this festive story in light, featuring Santa who needs some special magic to help his sleigh fly," The Riddoch & Main Corner Complex Coordinator Talie Teakle said.
+"As the sun went down, the light shows brought us this festive story in light, featuring Santa who needs some special magic to help his sleigh fly," Main Corner Coordinator Talie Teakle said.